anguyen1210/mentalBreaks/content/about.md

 date = "2019-01-03"
 +++

-Still road testing this blog.
-Looking to launch this soon for 2019!
+Still setting up and testing this blog.
+Looking to launch this in 2019, exact date TBC!

-Right now, some ideas are to use this blog to share some data-related projects and analysis I've done for work and/or school.

-Otherwise, maybe I can use this blog to start exploring a particular topic in depth (refugee stats, integration, social policy?).

-Or finally, I'm thinking about using it to discuss going back to school and the career change journey.

 Example links: